Reviewing active users

 - Ensure that you are a member of the MyIT Admin or MyIT Super Admin permission group.

 - The report is available by default and you do not need to do any additional configurations to view the report.

 - You can view the data only for your own tenant.

 - In a clustered BMC Digital Workplace environment, you can view the data only for the current tenant.

 - Ensure that the BMC Digital Workplace Admin console is accessible.

 To use the BMC Digital Workplace Active User Report

-The MyIT installation also contains scripts that you can run to get license usage information.
-A database administrator runs the scripts on the BMC Digital Workplace database and get a count of logins to BMC Digital Workplace.
+The BMC Digital Workplace installation also contains scripts that you can run to get license usage information.
+A database administrator runs the scripts on the BMC Digital Workplace database and gets a count of logins to BMC Digital Workplace.
 The scripts contain example queries and a description of the available parameters.

 To use the SQL scripts

-- On your MyIT Server, locate the following scripts in the installDirectory \utils where installDirectory is the directory in which MyIT was installed:
+- On your BMC Digital Workplace server, locate the following scripts in the installDirectory \utils where installDirectory is the directory in which BMC Digital Workplace was installed: